-Parameter Mandatory /Optional for all Remote Security Provisioning Frameworks

-Enrolee's assigned CSE-ID or AE-ID Mandatory
+Parameter Mandatory /Optional for all Remote Security Provisioning Frameworks Enrolment Target Identifier (Enrolee B's CSE-ID or AE-ID, or MAF-ID) Mandatory

-Enrolment Target Identifier Mandatory

-(Enrolee B's CSE-ID or AE-ID, or MAF-ID)

 The Bootstrap Instruction Configuration of the Underlying Network Service Provider authentication server is achieved by updating the GBA User Security Settings (GUSS) (3GPP TS 33.220 [13]) of the User Equipment (UE) upon which the Enrolee is executed.
 The present document assumes that this Bootstrap Instruction Configuration utilizes business logic of the Underlying Network Service Provider, and the details are not described in the present document.